 Natural fabrics such as silk and linen are wonderful to wear in hot climates.
 Also, some synthetic or semi-synthetic polyester blends are known for being sweat-wicking and quick-drying.
 They usually stay wrinkle free after packing and washing, too.
 These are the best!
 Cotton blends are ok, too, as long as the material is thin.

-Stick with clothing that have darker color shades or patterns.
+Stick with clothing that has darker color shades or patterns.
 Light or bright-colored will easily show dirt.
 That’s hard to avoid between the constant sweating, stains from Thai food splatters, and the general grime on most surfaces.

 Don’t bring jeans or clothes made of 100% cotton